 That’s the hard thing.
 I’ve got all of these years of material and I have to put it together so it makes sense and has a flow and a vibe to it.
-It’s going to from naturally, it’s going to happen.
+It’s going to form naturally, it’s going to happen.
 I’m not stressing.
-I just think right now we live in a time where there is too much digital content and everybody puts out too much stuff.
+I think we live in a time where there is too much digital content and everybody puts out too much stuff.
 Skateboarding needs to not put out skateboarding because people are tiring of watching it.

 It can be overwhelming.

-Last Resort AB boxes will be on skate shop shelves soon
+Last Resort AB boxes will be on skate shop shelves soon…

 Now you have added a shoe company into the mix.
 What’s happening with Last Resort AB?

 The first model is going to be released in September.
-Basically my friend Sami, my old skater friend from Stockholm.
-He was working in a more corporate world.
+Basically, my friend Sami – my old skater friend from Stockholm, he was working in a more corporate world.
 Back in the day he worked for WeSC then he got into freelancing and designing for big companies.
-He started his own little thing, sneakers made in Portugal, more expensive stuff.
-We got chatting about shoes, obviously I have always been interested in making shoes.
-It’s something I thought about for many years.
+He started his own little thing.
+Sneakers made in Portugal, more expensive stuff.
+We got chatting about shoes.
+I’ve always been interested in making shoes, it’s something I thought about for many years.
 I was randomly sitting in my beach bar chatting to him on Instagram DM.
-I told him that if he could make me a vulcanised shoe that cost under 100 Euros I would be interested.
+I told him that if he could make me a vulcanised shoe that cost under €100 I’d be interested.

 Early sketches for Last Resort AB.
-AB Stands for Aktie Bolag which means stock company in Swedish
+“AB” Stands for “Aktie Bolag” which means “stock company” in Swedish.

 There’s also the political side of things.
 I’m not going to hate on Nike or Converse or adidas.
 They treat riders well and so on.
 I have my personal things with them and I’m to going to go into details but I believe a shoe company needs to exist that is like Polar or Palace, the generation shift which occurred with companies in the industry.
 We saw it happen with Polar, Palace and FA and Hockey.
 We still have some of the old ones going strong which is great, hats off to the DLX guys and Girl/Chocolate.